VillageOfGamers/key-debouncer/README.md

     * If it's not working using `make MODE=dev` either, then:

-        * Save the FULL output from the command from step 2, along with which version you're using, the keyboard you're trying to use and its symlink path in `/dev/input/by-id` from the `list-keyboards.sh` script provided.
+        * Save the FULL output from the command from step 2, along with which version you're using, the keyboard you're trying to use and its device path in `/dev/input/` from the `list-keyboards.sh` script provided.

         * If your keyboard is NOT appearing using that script, or you don't know which one it is due to the name not populating, the symlink name should reveal what keyboard it's pointing at.